sedwardsmarsh/file-corrupter/README.md

     * figure out how to print file info, maybe by writing information back into an element of the DOM?
 * let the user download the corrupted file, afterwards:
     * https://stackoverflow.com/questions/32326973/file-write-operation-in-javascript
+* having trouble writing the file to the virtual filesystem